 The Tommy's National Tommy's Centre for Early Miscarriage Care and Research will bring together excellence in early miscarriage research to drive an innovative programme of research and care.

 Miscarriage is by far the biggest cause of pregnancy loss in the UK, and it’s also the least understood.
-Tommy's is opening the UK's first national research centre dedicated to early miscarriage.
+Tommy's has opened the UK's first national research centre dedicated to early miscarriage.